duneroadrunner/scpptool/README.md

 After the first parameter we added `MSE_ATTR_PARAM_STR("mse::lifetime_label(42)")`. ` MSE_ATTR_PARAM_STR()` is just a (preprocessor) macro function defined in the SaferCPlusPlus library that lets us add these annotations in such a way that the tool can read them, but they don't bother the compiler.
 The `"mse::lifetime_label(42)"` just associates a label (of our choosing) to the lifespan of the object bound to the (raw) reference first parameter.
 So we've assigned the labels `42` and `99` to the lifespans of objects bound to the two (raw) reference parameters.

-After the function declaration (and before the body of the function), we added the annotation `MSE_ATTR_FUNC_STR("mse::lifetime_notes{ encompasses(42, 99) }")`. `encompasses(42, 99)` declares a constraint on the two lifespans.
+After the function declaration (and before the body of the function), we added the annotation `MSE_ATTR_FUNC_STR("mse::lifetime_notes{ labels(42, 99); encompasses(42, 99) }")`. `mse::lifetime_notes{}` is used as a sometimes more compact way of expressing multiple annotations separated by semicolons, and without the `mse::lifetime_` prefix on each one.
+So for example, in place of this annotation we could have instead wrote `MSE_ATTR_FUNC_STR("mse::lifetime_labels(42, 99)") MSE_ATTR_FUNC_STR("mse::lifetime_encompasses(42, 99)")`, which is equivalent (and might even be preferred in cases where you want to each annotation on its own line).

+Ok, so the `labels(42, 99)` annotation is just the declaration of the lifetime labels, akin to declaring variables before use.
+Though here we place the declarations below the place where they are used, but that's just an asthetic choice on our part.
+You can place them before the function declaration if you prefer.
+(Note that at the time of writing the tool actually allows you to use lifetime labels without declaring them separately, but is expected to be more strict in the future.)

+`encompasses(42, 99)` declares a constraint on the two lifespans.
 Namely that the `99` lifespan must be contained within the duration of the `42` lifespan.
 Or, essentially, that the object associated with the `42` lifespan must outlive the object associated with the `99` lifespan.

 The tool will analyze every call of the `foo1()` function and complain if it cannot verify that the function call arguments satisfy the specified constraint.
 For example: